 5. Protect civil rights

-6. Combat transnational/national criminal organizations
+6. Combat transnational/national criminal organizations and enterprises

 7. Combat major white-collar crime